emina-mahmutbegovic/tic-tac-toe/README.md

 http://localhost:5000/graphql

 ### Note
-Application uses port 5000, so make sure it iss free, or change the port number in config -> config.ts.
+Application uses port 5000 so make sure it is free, or change the port number in config -> config.ts.
 Configure the port number in the URL above accordingly.

 ---